WoollyMittens/photo-map/README.md

 ## License

-This work is licensed under a Creative Commons Attribution 3.0 Unported License.
-The latest version of this and other scripts by the same author can be found at http://www.woollymittens.nl/
+This work is licensed under a [MIT License](https://opensource.org/licenses/MIT).
+The latest version of this and other scripts by the same author can be found on [Github](https://github.com/WoollyMittens) and at [WoollyMittens.nl](https://www.woollymittens.nl/).